mehradans92/EGFR/README.md

 Baseline model: Support Vector Machine

-Designed model: Recurrent Neural Network
+Designed model: Recurrent Neural Network with Bi-directional LSTMs units

 See [this notebook](main.ipynb) for more details.